It’s one of Canada’s largest cities, so there should be no surprise that there is an endless number of things to do in Vancouver.

 The drive consists of a coastal cruise along Howe Sound which is often fed by snow and ice melt from the peaks that surround it so expect to see a different selection of blues as Gambier Island and Anvil Island dominate the backdrop of the drive.

 Brandywine Falls is a spectacular 70-meter waterfall!
 Brandywine is the perfect place for a lunch break, a short hike to stretch the legs before hitting the road for a short drive to Whistler Mountain!
-Of course, we’re partial to all of this because the most fun thing to do in Vancouver to us is snowboarding!
+Of course, we’re partial to all of this because the most fun thing to do in Vancouver to us is snowboarding in Whistler.

 Every day of the year, the Capilano Suspension Bridge can be jam-packed with people so having an alternative of places to go is always right!